2020-21 Scholarships for Freshmen

 Other Scholarship Resources

 Visit Scholarship: $1,000 (one-time): Offered to students who complete a Whitworth admissions visit program during their senior year.

 Talent and Participation Scholarships: $1,000+: Offered based on audition or application to students who participate in music, theatre, visual arts, journalism/media, forensics (speech and debate) or Young Life at Whitworth.

-Whitworth Bound Promise: Up to Full Tuition: Offered to Washington residents who are eligible for the College Bound Scholarship and have a 3.5 weighted, cumulative GPA.
+Whitworth Bound Promise: Up to Full Tuition: Offered and renewed to Washington residents who are eligible for the College Bound Scholarship and have a 3.25 weighted, cumulative GPA.

 College Bound Scholarship: The College Bound Scholarship Program is an early commitment of financial aid from the state of Washington.
 To be eligible, students must sign up for the program in middle school; graduate from a Washington high school or home-school program with a 2.0 GPA or higher; be good citizens who have never been convicted of a felony; apply to an eligible college; and complete the Free Application for Federal Student Aid (FAFSA) in a timely manner.
 They must also have a family income that falls within 65 percent of the state's median family income.
 The amount of the scholarship is based on tuition and an allowance for books at a public university, and the full amount of the scholarship is applied to tuition, room and meal costs at Whitworth.

 National Merit Semifinalists: $2,000: National Merit semifinalists who advance to finalist standing and enroll at Whitworth University are eligible to receive the $2,000 Academic Achievement Scholarship, which is renewable for up to four years.
 Please contact the Whitworth Financial Aid Office if you qualify for this scholarship.